tyknkd/flashcard-app/SQL_TESTING.md

 * Description: Remove existing deck `deck_id`
 * Parameters: `deck_id`
 * Return values: Boolean
-* List of tests for verifying each access method
+* List of tests for verifying each access method:
   * Removing existent deck results in deck removed from decks
   * Attempting to remove non-existent deck results in no change